Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Numerical Illustrations

 Sampling from this posterior density can be conducted by exploiting the mixture representation of the binomial likelihood which involves the Polya-Gamma distribution, and then performing Gibbs sampling \citep{Polson2013}.
 Nevertheless, although this algorithm has been shown to be uniformly ergodic w.r.t. the TV distance, the best known explicit result for its ergodicity constant degrades exponentially quickly with $n$ and $d$, see \cite{Choi2013}.
 We propose here to sample approximately from the posterior using SGS.
 We will consider and compare two splitting strategies.

-\textbf{Splitting strategy 1.} The first strategy sets $b=n$, $\B{A}_i = \B{x}_i^T$ for $i \in [b]$ and leads to the approximate posterior density \eqref{eq:split_density_generalized} with
+\textit{Splitting strategy 1.} The first strategy sets $b=n$, $\B{A}_i = \B{x}_i^\top$ for $i \in [b]$ and leads to the approximate posterior density \eqref{eq:split_density_generalized} with

 In this case, $U_i$ is $m_i$-strongly convex and $M_i$-smooth with $m_i = \alpha$ and $M_i = \alpha + 1/4$, respectively, and hence verifies \asstwo \ and \assfive.
 As detailed after Proposition \ref{proposition:2}, we can verify \assseven \ by centering $U_i$ with a simple linear shift.
 In the sequel, we will assume that such a shifting has been performed which implies that all the assumptions in Theorem \ref{prop:compcomplexityTV} are verified.
 The interest of this first splitting strategy is that the conditional posterior probability densities of $z_i$ given $\btheta$ are univariate and easy to sample.